bplmaps/lmec-main-site/content/about/people/megan-nally.md

 method = "Email"

 +++
 Megan Nally is a recent graduate from Wesleyan University and holds a B.A. in Government and Hispanic Literatures & Cultures as well as a certificate in International Relations.
-She has a strong interest public education, historic documentation, and community history.
+She has a strong interest in primary source documentation and local history.